Tips for Working Parents: Children 5 to 13 Years

-As you and your child steer through these years together, expect some difficulties along the way.
+As you and your child go through these years together, expect some problems along the way.
 You’ll both make mistakes, but you can learn from them.
-Keep in mind that many “problems” of children in this age group are just a phase.
+Keep in mind that many problems that children in this age group have are just a phase.
 They’re just a normal part of growing up.

-Children in this age bracket tend to have lives that revolve around friends and school.
-They may be social and talkative, even when they’re not supposed to be.
+Children in this age group tend to be more focused on friends and school.
+They may be social and talk a lot, even when they’re not supposed to.
 It may be annoying, but this type of behavior is often a brief phase.
 Children test the rules to find out just how far they can go.
 This is true whether a child’s parents go to work or not.

 Encourage your child to talk to you about their travels from place to place.
 Ask them to tell you about anything that has happened.
-Teach your child how to recognize “good” strangers (such as police officers) and “bad” strangers.
+Teach your child how to spot good strangers (such as police officers) and bad strangers.
 Tell them to stick with groups of friends, and to obey traffic rules.

 If a supervised after-school program is not available, you may worry if your child is ok being home alone.
 Does your child feel scared or lonely?
 You will both feel safer if you have a set of rules and a schedule.
 A check-in call to you or another responsible adult each day can help, too.